KULeuven-MICAS/zigzag/lab6/README.md

     > - merge the two ports into one rw port (`rw_port`), by setting `rw_port: 1` and disabling original ports (setting `r_port: 0, w_port: 0`).
     > - update the binding of the memory directions (fh, tl) and the port name, by setting `fh: rw_port_1, tl: rw_port_1`.
     >
     > After switching the SRAM types, you can observe in the terminal that the throughput drops.
 The reason is the TU drops (from 100% to 89%), as now IMC cells cannot write and read simultaneously.
-This leads to longer overall cycles and therefore lower throughput.
+This leads to extra memory stalling cycles and therefore lower throughput.
     >
     > </details>